Fremont and Elkhorn Valley Railroad: Overall history

 The Eastern Nebraska Chapter of the National Railway Historical Society (now known as Nebraska Railroad Museum) was chartered in 1983, to preserve the abandoned railroad line running between Fremont & Norfolk.
 Before the FEVR, the track was operated by the Chicago & North Western north to Norfolk, which was a major hub (at that time) on their western division.
 Traffic volumes on this stretch of the cowboy line began mildly declining in the mid-1970s & abandonment was beginning to be discussed.
 In the spring of 1982, the declining freight traffic levels were combined with flooding along the Elkhorn River across Northeastern Nebraska.
 After the flooding occurred, the C&NW promptly filed a request with the Interstate Commerce Commission to abandon the line & was granted permission a short while later.
 The 1982 abandonment left the track with a very dismal future.

 By October 1984, the Eastern Nebraska Chapter NRHS began negotiations to purchase the abandoned line.
 After many months of negotiation, the line was purchased from Fremont to West Point in summer 1985, giving birth to the Fremont & Elkhorn Valley Railroad.
 After the acquisition of the line, repairs were started immediately.
 Memorial Day 1986, FEVR ran the first train to Nickerson.
 Originally, the FEVR operated out of the old C&NW freight house in Fremont.
 By Independence Day, trains were run to Hooper.
 New Year's Eve seen the inauguration of the Pathfinder Dinner Train over the FEVR line.
 In 1987, FEVR was evicted from the downtown freight house, relocating to a newly acquired property on Somers Avenue.
 In 1988, the Pathfinder Dinner Train left the FEVR rails, its whereabouts were unknown after that.
 A short time later, the section from Hooper to West Point was deemed too costly to repair.
-That section of the FEVR track was removed in summer of that year.
+That section of the FEVR track was removed in autumn of that year.
 Only a few months later, the newly formed Fremont Dinner Train began operations.
 Summer 1989 saw a new paint scheme applied to much of the equipment.
 Locomotive 1219 & a few pieces of the rolling stock were painted in the maroon, yellow & black colors.
 These colors were chosen to replicate the Fremont, Elkhorn & Missouri Valley railroad, which was the grand predecessor to the FEVR.